johanquiroga/refactoring-example/README.md

-# refactoring-example
+# Refactoring Course
-Repo with all the code, examples and exercises made in https://styde.net/curso-de-refactorizacion-con-php/
+Repo with all the code, examples and exercises made in ["Curso de Refactorización con PHP"](https://styde.net/curso-de-refactorizacion-con-php/)